The door locks behind you. You’re stuck in a small room. The clock starts ticking. The challenge: Can you and your friends find your way out?

 Escape rooms first came to the Boulder-area scene in 2015, and they continue to thrive, becoming a popular attraction in Boulder County.
 In fact, since the first one opened, there are now at least seven different escape room destinations in Boulder and Broomfield counties, and each of those has multiple escape rooms to choose between, with diverse storylines and varying levels of difficulty.

 An escape room is a live-action, interactive puzzle where you’re trapped in a room and must search around for hidden clues to help you find the way out.
 It’s a dash of detective work, like a real-life movie starring you and your crew.
 It is definitely one of the most fun things to do in Boulder.

 Most escape rooms cap your time at one hour.
 If the clock runs out, which it often does, the door unlocks and you leave, wondering where your teamwork and creative-thinking went wrong.

 Most escape rooms aren’t scary, although they can be suspenseful and thrilling.
 Some are appropriate for all ages.
 And some don’t actually lock you in the room (in case that freaks you out a bit).
-Most tickets cost about $28 per person.
+Most tickets cost about $26 to $28 per person.

 1. Boulder Escape Room

 The Boulder Escape Room has two different rooms, each designed for groups of eight.
 You can also rent rooms for private events.

 The room themes change up over time and tend to be a little edgier than other escape rooms in the area.
 One, Captive, is for mature audiences only (no kids). the names are a little creepier than other Escape Rooms in the area.
 Other rooms include the Psycho Killer (appropriate for all ages) with its hidden messages (you pretend to be trapped by a psycho killer who has set up puzzles to test your mental strength) and The Abduction, based on Area 51.